miyo/rv-pc-axi/README.md

 ## How to Build

-In this project, Vivado 2020.2 is used.
+In this project, Vivado 2020.2 is used for Arty A7 and Vivado 2021.2 is used for FiC.

 ```bash
 $ vivado -mode batch -source main-arty-a7-100.tcl